-On February 20th, 2020 Damiano Fina presents for the first time on stage at the Teatro San Marco in Vicenza the new ritual show with choreography butoh "FÜYA Requiem".
+On February 20th, 2020 Damiano Fina presented for the first time on stage at the Teatro San Marco in Vicenza the new ritual show with choreography butoh "FÜYA Requiem".
 163 people attended the performance.

 After his trip to Japan, during which the choreographer Damiano Fina met the founder of butoh dance Yoshito Ohno and embarked on a solitary journey in the ancient devotional path Kumano Kodo, the artist presents a new performance to which he gives his artistic name FÜYA Requiem.
 The choreography is the essence of an artistic journey that began in 2004 and culminated in the trip to Japan in 2018.